Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 The serving stack runs on a single **Amazon EC2** instance using Docker Compose.
 - **FastAPI** exposes the prediction endpoints
 - At application startup, the FastAPI service loads the latest champion model from S3 into memory
-- **Streamlit** provides a lightweight frontend for interaction and demonstration
+- **Streamlit** performs requests, providing a lightweight frontend for interaction and demonstration
 - Both services run in isolated **Docker** containers with registered images from **Amazon ECR**.
 - The FastAPI service exposes a metrics endpoint that is scraped by **Prometheus** to perform monitoring and alerting.
 - **Grafana** is used for the better visualization of metrics.